-Trump's Miami Golf Course To Host G-7 Summit
+G-7 Summit To Be Held At Trump's Miami Golf Resort

-Next year's G-7 gathering of the leaders of the world's biggest economies will take place at a President Trump's Doral golf resort outside of Miami, acting White House chief of staff Mick Mulvaney announced on Thursday.
+Next year's G-7 gathering of the leaders of the world's biggest economies will take place at President Trump's Doral golf resort outside of Miami, acting White House chief of staff Mick Mulvaney announced on Thursday.

 "We used a lot of the same criteria used by past administrations," Mulvaney said.
 He later said it was almost as though the resort had been purpose-built for the event.